loum/nparcel/doc/source/interfaces/ondelivery.rst

 * **Priority Transfer out to V123 (Service Code 4)** or **Driver Transfer out to ADP (Service Code 2)**

-On Delivery comms trigger is processed by the ``npondeliveryd`` daemon.
+On Delivery comms trigger is processed by the ``topondeliveryd`` daemon.
-The ``npondeliveryd`` daemon polls alternate interfaces to identify a delivery event at the Alternate Delivery Point.
+The ``topondeliveryd`` daemon polls alternate interfaces to identify a delivery event at the Alternate Delivery Point.

 Parcels that are Pending Delivery